iwebcodeorg/react-styleguide/README.md

 ## Prop Planning

 Prop planning means planning the name and type of props a component will have .
-Lets take the example of Above `FeatureSection` Component. `HeadingWithInfo` component can have two props named `info` and `title` and both of these props will be of type string.
-Lets make the prop diagram of the above mentioned components.
+Lets take the example of Above `HeadingWithInfo` Component.
+This component can have two props named `info` and `title` and both of these props will be of type string.
+Lets make the prop specification of the above mentioned components.

 > StyleProps = {style: React.CSSProperties; className: string;} \
 >  StyleProps here refers to Common Styling Props that could be useful in overriding the Atomic component in some places.